-In Niwot, soon to be vacated is the space presently occupied by Bell, Book, Candle and Coffee at 198 Second Avenue.
-The approximately 900 square-foot corner commercial space will be available Sept 1.
+In Niwot, soon to be vacated is the space presently occupied by Bell, Book, Candle, and Coffee at 198 Second Avenue.
+The approximately 900 square-foot corners commercial space will be available Sept 1.
 The building recently changed hands and the new owners, working through broker associate Christian Smith from the Colorado Group, are actively searching for a new tenant.

 “We could probably put an office tenant in there tomorrow,” Smith said, “But we are trying really hard to hold out for a retail user.”

 Smith said, “We would work with the new tenant on signage and exposure.
 We get a lot of pressure to get a retailer in the spot.
 That area has so much potential and I’m surprised that retailers are not seeing the same thing.
 If you can reach people locally and make a name for yourself, there’s a lot of success to be had.”

 Keith Burden of commercial leasing company Burden Incorporated said his company’s portfolio of “over a few hundred thousand square feet” has a vacancy rate of less than two percent.
 Aside from the anticipated move of Left Hand Animal Hospital from 134 Second Avenue to the former Neighborhood Learning Center of Niwot at 304 Franklin Street, all of the spaces they own in Niwot and in their south Longmont shopping center at the corner of Hover and Ken Pratt Streets are now fully occupied.